Lyuminarskiy/c/practice/lesson06.md

 >
 > An array is initialized by a list of initializers in braces.
 Each row of two-dimensional array is initialized by a corresponding sub-list.
 >
-> Here is an example of creating and initializing a two-dimensional array of size `3` by `3`:
+> Here is an example of declaring and initializing a two-dimensional array of size `3` by `3`:
 >
 > ```c
 > int matrix[3][3] =